jshun/ppopp20-ae/README.md

-For a quick test, the user may run the scalability experiments on a small dataset provided in the inputs/ directory by passing "QUICK" as an argument to the scripts.
+For a quick test, the user may run the scalability experiments on a small dataset provided in the inputs/ directory by passing "QUICK" as an argument to the script.
 This will not require any generation or download of files.

 ```
 $ cd ppopp20-ae/apps/hyper/